ikreymer/webarchiveplayer/README.md

 The binaries can be built by running the builds scripts from the apps dir:

+*Note: wxPython must be installed for this to work.
+If running in virtualenv, follow instructions above.
+The install script will not run if it can't find wxPython*

 OS X: (output written to `osx/webarchiveplayer.dmg`)
 ```
 cd apps